khzaw/awesome-myanmar-unicode/README.md

 * [Tagu](https://addons.mozilla.org/en-US/firefox/addon/tagu/) - Detect and font embed zawgyi and unicode.
 * [Kain Na Yi](https://addons.mozilla.org/en-US/firefox/addon/kain-na-yi-plug-in/) - Works as helper for converting zawgyi to unicode.
 * [Firefox Myanmar Converter](https://github.com/thanlwinsoft/firefoxmyext) - Converts Myanmar pages using non-Unicode fonts such as ZawGyi-One, WinInnwa, WinBurmese to Unicode.
 It allows sending data that was typed in Unicode as ZawGyi-One.
 A basic Myanmar Unicode spell-checker is also included.
+* [MUA Web Unicode Converter](https://addons.mozilla.org/en-US/firefox/addon/mua-web-unicode-converter/) - It will check web content and convert to Unicode text if they are written with Zawgyi.
+Also available for Firefox for Android.

 *Safari*

 * [ZUZ Converter](http://cl.ly/aX6v/download/ZUZ%20Converter.safariextz) - Online/Offline Zawgyi <> Unicode text converter extension for Safari.
 * [MUA Web Unicode Converter](http://cl.ly/c26M/download/MUA%20Web%20Unicode%20Converter.safariextz) - It will check web content and convert to Unicode text if they are written with Zawgyi.

-There's also chrome extension.
+*Opera*

+* [MUA Web Unicode Converter](https://addons.opera.com/en-gb/extensions/details/mua-web-unicode-converter/) - It will check web content and convert to Unicode text if they are written with Zawgyi.

 ## Libraries